 In addition, you come away from a divemaster course in Komodo with extremely valuable experience and a qualification that sets you in good stead to begin a career in the dive industry.
 With time, you could easily make your money back.

 Reality?
 Yes, the actual price tag can be a bit high.
-However, doing your divemaster course is actually one of the cheapest way to dive everyday!
+However, doing your Divemaster course is actually one of the cheapest ways to dive every day!

 Expectation: The Stamina Tests Will be the Easiest

 Most people expect the in-water stamina tests to be a piece of cake.
 They anticipate having them ticked off pretty early on and then put the biggest amount of time and effort into the technical skills.
 With the exception of treading water, the stamina tests are actually quite difficult.
 Swimming 400 m in the open ocean isn’t too taxing, but doing it fast enough to get full marks is – for many – an impossible feat.
 Thankfully, PADI allows for imperfection.
 As long as you get at least a 1/5 for each task and your overall mark is 15 or above, you’ll pass this section of the course.
 If you have concerns about one or two of the requirements, ask to practise them.
 You might also suggest that you fine tune your performance on those tasks you find easiest so that you can gain full marks to counterbalance the lower marks of the tasks you struggle with.

 Reality?
 This stuff can be tough.
 Starting a daily routine of swimming in the morning or during your surface intervals can be incredibly helpful if you are at all nervous.